Howard family: Arms of the Howard family

 Arms of the arms of Henry Howard, Earle of Surrey, for which he was attainted.
-The main offense was bearing the undifferenced arms of England (2nd quarter), which only the monarch was allowed.
+The main offense was bearing the arms of Edward the Confessor (5th quarter), which only the monarch was allowed.
 Surrey was beheaded on 19 January 1547 on a charge of treasonably quartering the royal arms.

 Coat of arms of Howard Earls of Suffolk, with a crescent for difference for a second son.